CvdHazel/11213698/README.md

 ### Valence

 With valence the albums are arranged in the exact same order as they did for danceability.
-The third album bottom and the newest on top.
+The third album bottom and the sixth on top.
 The difference between those two albums are way bigger than for danceability.
 Here the lowest score is 0.09 (for the mean and 0.06 for SD) and the highest has a mean of 0.40 (and a SD of 0.17).
 Spotify describes valence as the positiveness conveyed by a track, where the higher the score the more positive (e.g. happy, cheerful, euphoric) it is.
 Because of this we can say that the new album *amo* is definately more positive, but in comparison to the whole scale of valence all the albums are on the negative (e.g. sad, depressed, angry) side.
-Therefore the feeling of the songs throughout different have not changed dramatically, although it has become more positive over the years.
+Therefore the feeling of the songs throughout different albums have not changed dramatically, although it has become more positive over the years.

 ![ValenceAlbums](valencealbums.png)